6 Natural Regions of Colombia: Discover their Secrets and Culture

 People in the Caribbean are very outgoing and open to visitors.
 They transmit a good vibe, and their happiness is contagious.
 Their optimism is more notorious than in the rest of the country.
 The ethnic origins are indigenous, African, and from immigrants from the Middle East at the beginning of the 20th century.

-Things to do in the Caribbean lowlands coastal region
+Things to do in the Caribbean region

 Departments of this Colombian region